-part-time if he or she reports usually working 34 hours or fewer per week.
-FIGURE 1.6 Source: CRS estimates based on Current Population Survey data collected in May 2017.
 Notes: A worker is considered to be employed part-time if he or she reports usually working 34 hours or fewer per week.
-Some workers who are identified as being employed parttime based on reported usual hours of work (i.e., usually fewer than 35) did not respond to the survey question about a preference for full-time work because, despite their reported hours, they view themselves as full-time workers.
-These workers are not included in the estimated shares of partjobs has become more common among more recent birth cohorts.88
+Some workers who are identified as being employed part-time based on reported usual hours of work (i.e., usually fewer than 35) did not respond to the survey question about a preference for full-time work because, despite their reported hours, they view themselves as full-time workers.
+These workers are not included in the estimated shares of part-time workers who prefer full-time work.